vpec0/calibcosmicsana/README.md

 The code contains a LArSoft analyser module to be used to create a common ntuple(s) for the calibration-related studies.

-At the moment, the analyser creates a simple ntuple from my old analyser attempt, but this should be rewritten, and contents of the ntuple should be discussed by all interested parties.
+At the moment, the analyser creates the 1st version of a simple ntuple good for use in electron lifetime study.
+Contents of the ntuple should be discussed by all interested parties.

 I chose to make this package separate from dunetpc for the sake of ease of use, but, of course, the product depends on `dunetpc` (and consequently on `larsoft`).